skeeto/enchive/README.md

 useful.
 This is low priority because Microsoft's [UCRT file streams are broken anyway][pipe] when pipes are involved.

+### Frequently asked questions

+> This tool will never achieve critical mass, so what's the point?

+Enchive doesn't need to interact with any other systems or people, so there's no need for critical mass, nor that there are any other users.

+> Why can't you use an existing/established tool instead?

+I'm not aware of any tool that does everything Enchive does.
+GnuPG comes close, but doesn't support deriving a key pair from a passphrase.
+If you're aware of an equal or better tool, please let me know.

+> Isn't it dangerous to derive a key pair from a passphrase?

+It is when it's done incorrectly.
+However, Enchive uses a memory-hard key derivation scheme that makes cracking passphrases very expensive — prohibitively so for any decent passphrase.
+This is because anyone who has access to even a single encrypted file can mount an offline attack.

+Deriving asymmetric keys from a passphrase is a standard practice in the Bitcoin world: [brainwallets][bw].
+The caveat is that the passphrase must be sufficiently long, preferably chosen by a computer or [with dice][dw].

+When generating a master key, Enchive's default configuration is extremely paranoid.
+It would be far cheaper to break into your home and perform an evil maid attack than it would be to crack even a short passphrase.
+This is not the weak point.

+> Shouldn't the initialization vector (IV) be generated randomly?

+The purpose of an IV is to allow the same key to be safely used multiple times.
+This is particularly important when the same key is dervied by Diffie-Hellman between the same keypair.
+Enchive generates a random ephemeral key pair each time a file is encrypted, so the IV is unnecessary.

+Since ChaCha20 requires an IV regardless, Enchive simply uses the hash of the key.
+This has the additional effect of allowing the client to verify its symmetric key before beginning decryption.
+Otherwise a wrong key would only be detected by the MAC after decryption has completed.

 ## Encryption/decryption algorithm

 The process for encrypting a file: